 What’s the Idea Behind Password Managers?

-In the cybersecurity world, everyone knows that passwords are a real thing.
+In the cybersecurity world, everyone knows that passwords are real.
 It’s only in the movies hackers can effortlessly detour or hack passwords.
-In fact, a strong password really provides decent data protection.
+A strong password provides decent data protection.

-Since an average internet user nowadays has many accounts on different online services, remembering passwords for all of them becomes a serious nuisance.
+Since an average internet user nowadays has many accounts on different online services, remembering passwords becomes a serious nuisance.
 Using services other than social media or email becomes inseparable from a boring “forgot password” procedure.